miniOrange-joomla/miniOrange-joomla/README.md

 Enable your users to login with their existing accounts from popular providers:

 **OAuth/OpenID Connect**
-- Google, Facebook, Microsoft Azure AD, LinkedIn
-- GitHub, Slack, Discord, and 20+ more providers
+- Google, Facebook, Microsoft Azure AD, LinkedIn, GitHub, Slack, Discord, and 20+ more providers
 - Custom OAuth provider support
+- Support All Grant Types

 **SAML 2.0**
 - Enterprise SSO with Okta, OneLogin, ADFS, Azure AD